How does the body regulate blood glucose?

 There are three main types of diabetes:

 1) Type 2 diabetes.
 This is by far the most common (about 95% of all cases) and is usually caused by abdominal obesity.
 Type 2 diabetes has two main mechanisms going on.
-The first is a progressive insulin resistance of target tissues, possibly caused by increased levels of saturated fatty acids being fed to the liver from abdominal fat stores, chronically-high BG and insulin levels caused by chronically over-consuming high glycaemic load carbohydrates, possibly accompanied by large amounts of saturated fat and/or large amounts of omega-6 fat.
+The first is a progressive insulin resistance (IR) of target tissues, possibly caused by increased levels of saturated fatty acids being fed to the liver from abdominal fat stores, chronically-high BG and insulin levels caused by chronically over-consuming high glycaemic load carbohydrates, possibly accompanied by large amounts of saturated fat and/or large amounts of omega-6 fat.
 A sedentary lifestyle lowers the sensitivity of muscle cells to insulin.
 Insulin resistance also has a hereditary link.
-It may also be linked to a Vitamin D deficiency, see here.
+IR is reversible.
+See Insulin Resistance: Solutions to problems.

-Insulin resistance weakens the feedback in the NFB system, resulting in further increased BG and insulin levels (hyperinsulinaemia).
+Insulin resistance weakens the feedback in the NFB system, resulting in increased BG level (hyperglycaemia) and increased insulin level (hyperinsulinaemia).
+See Hyperinsulinaemia and Insulin Resistance - An Engineer's Perspective.
 Increased BG level causes increased damage to beta cells by glycation.
-Increased insulin level causes further insulin resistance as target tissues become increasingly insensitive (a bit like louder and louder music making you progressively deafer and deafer).
+Increased insulin level gradually causes further insulin resistance as target tissues become increasingly insensitive (a bit like louder and louder music making you progressively deafer and deafer).
 Eventually, beta cells become too damaged to secrete sufficient insulin and insulin levels begin to fall.
 This results in a massive rise in BG level and this is now full-blown Type 2 diabetes.
 There are five main treatments for Type 2 diabetes:

 - Lifestyle interventions - reduced intake of high glycaemic load carbohydrates and/or increased intake of omega-3 fats and/or increased intake of Vitamin D3 and/or increased intense exercise and/or loss of abdominal fat.